-The interesting thing about his existing broker was the fact he’d made Mr X think he’d shopped around and reviewed the market and that the existing policy was still competitive.
-Perhaps he hadn’t been so blatant in his wording but he certainly gave that impression.
+The interesting thing about his existing broker was the fact he’d made the client think he’d shopped around, reviewed the market and that the existing policy was still competitive.
+Perhaps he hadn’t been so blatant in his wording, but he certainly gave that impression.

 In fact the broker was tied to the insurer and wasn’t in a position to shop around.

 Lesson 2.
 Ask your insurance broker “Are you tied to any insurers or are you whole of market?” and ask them to put it in writing.